 Talk about cutie pies!
 These tasty pear mini pies, baked in ramekins, are super easy.
-Frozen puff pastry makes it simple to treat your family to personal-size desserts.—Barbara Engelhart, Bloomfield Hills, Michigan
+Frozen puff pastry makes it simple to treat your loved ones to personal-size desserts. —Barbara Engelhart, Bloomfield Hills, Michigan

 Featured In: 14 Thanksgiving Dinner Recipes for Four